FlareXes/littlelink/README.md

 > [!IMPORTANT]
 > This project is a fork of [LittleLink](https://github.com/sethcottle/littlelink).
-Please show your support for their amazing work!
+Please show your support on their amazing work!

 ![Logo](https://cdn.cottle.cloud/littlelink/littlelink.gif)